Shadow and Bone (TV series): Audience viewership

 Netflix announced alongside the season two renewal that 55 million households had watched the first season within its first 28 days of availability.
 For season two, Netflix reported that it had been viewed for 192.9 million hours between January and June 2023, making it the 26th most-watched show on Netflix during that period, out of 18,000 titles.
 According to a report by Eshap, the combined hours viewed for both seasons in the first half of 2023 amounted to 292.4 million hours, which ranked the series at number 15 on the list of the most-watched shows during that time.

 Season two remained in Netflix's Global Top 10 for five weeks and was in the top 10 of 86 countries for up to six weeks after its release.
 Shadow and Bone also ranked number two on the Nielsen charts in the week of its release, with over 1.14 billion minutes watched by subscribers, including episodes from season one.
 It stayed among the top 10 original series for four weeks after its premiere, compared to a five-week run during season one, although the viewing time was about the same.
 According to TheWrap, based on data gathered by Whip Media, Shadow and Bone was number 24 on the list of the most-watched series across all streaming platforms in 2023.

+Media Play News reported, using PlumResearch data, that season two of Shadow and Bone reached 3.1 million unique viewers on Netflix during the week ending April 2, 2023, with an average time spent of 169 minutes.